thamerx/Controller-X-Ahk/README.md

-Uses AutoHotKey and custom version of Gopher360
+Uses AutoHotKey, Xinput and custom version of Gopher360